bridgedb/Validator/README.md

 MetaDataSpecifications.properties
 ---------------------------------
+(Included in the build and can be found at metadata/resources)

 This file list the specification that are loaded.

 The default file includes a test specification that us currently required for unit tests including the client tests.